NTD-Modelling-Consortium/oncho-amis-integration/README-docker-fitting.md

                         Maximum number of AMIS iterations (default: 50) --ess-threshold       ESS_THRESHOLD
-                        ESS threshold parameter (default: 200)
+                        ESS threshold parameter (default: 200) --amis-delete-induced-prior       Flag controlling whether induced prior density is to be deleted when updating weights.
+                                    Is taken to be False if the flag is not specified.
 ```

 Run the Docker container with default parameters -